If you have a question that isn’t answered here or in PsyArXiv’s policies page, please email psyarxiv@improvingpsych.org.

 If citations are picked up by Google Scholar for a preprint and a published version of the same article, you can merge the citation counts in your Google Scholar account.
 When you log into your Google Scholar account you can add, delete, edit, and merge articles in your own profile.

-One of my PsyArXiv is quite frequently cited …although the peer-reviewed paper has been accepted and published in the meanwhile (in the journal).
-Is it possible to connect those two somehow, so that people cite the article from now, not the preprint?
+One of my PsyArXiv preprints is quite frequently cited, but the peer-reviewed paper has been accepted and published in a peer-reviewed journal.
+Is it possible to connect the preprint and the published version of the article, so that people cite the article from now, not the preprint?

 How do I add tags to a preprint?